Bag of DAGs: Inferring Directional Dependence in Spatiotemporal Processes: Air Quality Data Analysis in California, the United States

-Among many ambient pollutants, fine particulate matter that is 2.5 microns or less in diameter (PM2.5) is the primary concern due to its abundance and association to adverse health effects.
-In particular, acute exposures to PM2.5 have been associated with detrimental effects on human health including heart/lung diseases and associated premature deaths \citep{kloog_long-_2013, gutierrez-avila_cardiovascular_2018}.
-However, PM2.5 monitoring sites are in general sparse.
-For instance, the United States Environmental Protection Agency (EPA) has 165 PM2.5 monitoring sites in CA as of 2020, implying that each site covers 2,570 $km^2$ on average, which is roughly the size of Luxembourg.
-Considering the association of PM2.5 to various health effects and its influence on daily activities, accurate prediction of PM2.5 in regions without monitoring sites is an imperative task.
-In this paper, we focus on CA (Section \ref{sec:anal-CA}) and South Korea (Supporting Material \ref{s:anal-KR}) whose residents suffer from acute exposures to high PM2.5 seasonally due to wildfires and long-range movement of air pollutants, respectively.
+Among many ambient pollutants, fine particulate matter that is 2.5 microns or less in diameter (PM2.5) is the primary concern due to its abundance and association to adverse health effects including heart and lung diseases and associated premature deaths \citep{kloog_long-_2013, gutierrez-avila_cardiovascular_2018}.
+However, PM2.5 monitoring sites are sparsely located.
+Each of the 165 monitoring stations of the United States Environmental Protection Agency (EPA) in California as of 2020 cover a large average area of 2,570 $km^2$ and thus cannot be used for accurate estimation of local levels of PM2.5.
+Such local effects are of great interest during seasonal wildfires.

 The spatiotemporal spread of PM2.5 is heavily affected by winds.
 A large body of literature has included wind-relevant variables in an attempt to predict PM2.5 \citep{wu_exposure_2006, calder_dynamic_2008, wang_effects_2015, preisler_statistical_2015, kleine_deters_modeling_2017, aguilera_santa_2020}.
-However, particularly for wind direction, a fundamental issue exists in properly summarizing it at discrete time points.
-The ambiguity of representative values for wind direction is evident in a tendency that different data sources provide different summaries unlike other meteorological variables.
-For instance, EPA provides average wind direction, while the National Oceanic and Atmospheric Administration (NOAA) provides direction of the fastest wind.
+However, there is a fundamental issue in summarizing wind direction at discrete times.
+The lack of representative values for wind direction leads different data sources to provide different summaries; EPA provides average wind direction, while the National Oceanic and Atmospheric Administration provides direction of the fastest wind.
 Moreover, due to the volatile nature of winds, naive averages of such wind directions over a given time period may rarely be meaningful.
-Therefore, we use the G-BAG approach on the latent process of log transformed PM2.5 to overcome these difficulties and implicitly incorporate wind effects.
-The base covariance function is in equation \eqref{Gneitingcov}.
+Therefore, we assume a G-BAG prior on the latent process of log transformed PM2.5 to overcome these difficulties and implicitly incorporate wind effects.
+Since G-BAGs enable different prevailing wind directions to be selected for different regions of a domain, we can flexibly mimic the potential volatility of wind directions which may explain associated local covariance in PM2.5.